Ferdinand II of Naples

-Ferdinand II (Ferdinando II, known also as Ferrante II and Ferrandino; 26 June 1467 – 7 September 1496) was King of Naples from 1495 to 1496.
+Ferdinand II (Ferdinando II, also known as Ferrante II and Ferrandino; 26 June 1467 – 7 September 1496) was King of Naples from 1495 to 1496.
 He was the son of Alfonso II of Naples and the grandson of Ferrante I of Naples.

 At the start of the Italian Wars in 1495, Alfonso abdicated in favor of his son, Ferdinand, when a French army led by Charles VIII threatened Naples.
 Unable to effectively defend the city, Ferdinand fled with a small retinue to the island of Ischia.
-Charles quickly occupied the city, then split his army, leaving half of it to garrison Naples, and taking the other half to return home.
+Charles quickly occupied the city then split his army, leaving half of it to garrison Naples and taking the other half to return home.

 By May 1495, with fresh troops and the support of Aragon allies, Ferdinand returned to the peninsula and with the assistance of the Spanish general Gonzalo Fernández de Córdoba, expelled French soldiers from the entire kingdom.
-He died soon thereafter on 7 September 1496 and was succeeded by his uncle, Frederick.
+He died soon thereafter, on 7 September 1496, and was succeeded by his uncle, Frederick IV.

 Biography

 Birth

-On 26 June 1467, Ferrandino was born in Castel Capuano, a residence that King Ferrante had given to his son Alfonso and his wife Ippolita Maria Sforza as a wedding gift.
-Her mother, Ippolita, found herself alone to give birth, as her husband was engaged on the war front in Abruzzo to fight against the Florentines, while her father-in-law was in Terra di lavoro.
-The prince's birth was nevertheless immediately greeted with great joy, as the kingdom had had its rightful heir.
-He was baptized on 5 July and was given the names Ferdinando, in honor of his grandfather, and Vincenzo, for his mother's devotion to San Vincenzo Ferreri.
+Ferdinando was born on 26 June 1467 in Castel Capuano, a residence that King Ferrante had given to his son Alfonso and his wife Ippolita Maria Sforza as a wedding gift.
+Ferdinando's mother, Ippolita, found herself alone to give birth, as her husband was engaged on the war front in Abruzzo to fight against the Florentines, while her father-in-law was in Terra di Lavoro.
+The prince's birth was nevertheless immediately greeted with great joy.
+The prince was baptized on 5 July and was given the names Ferdinando, in honor of his grandfather, and Vincenzo, for his mother's devotion to Saint Vincenzo Ferreri.

 Thus entered into life the one who was to become the unhappy king Ferrandino.
 Welcomed with great joy by King Ferrante, by his family, by all Neapolitans, no pain was spared during his brief existence [...]

 — Alessandro Cutolo, La nascita di Ferrandino d'Aragona.